 Editor’s note: routing of PDUs between the AN and a UP-GW and the corresponding need for tunnelling is FFS, and depends on the solution for session continuity, mobility management, transport of non-IP PDUs, and QoS.

-The CP-SM confirms to the UE the establishment of the DN SM context and includes information related to the DN SM context (e.g. IP address if one was allocated, etc.).
+The CP-SM confirms to the UE the establishment of the PDU Session and includes information related to the Data Session contexts (e.g. IP addresses, etc.).

-6.4.X.2.3 Establishment of Additional PDU Session for a DN SM Context via CP-SM
+6.4.X.2.3 Establishment of Additional Data Session for a PDU Session

-Once a DN session and the corresponding DN SM context are established, if specific connectivity requirements arise in the UE for an application or service, the UE can establish additional PDU Sessions within an existing DN session.
-The UE sends the additional request in relation to an existing SM session, and provides connectivity requirements (e.g. regarding session continuity, as an example when existing connectivity does not support session continuity and the new applications requiring connectivity instead require session continuity) in SM signalling to the CP-SM serving the DN SM context.
+Once a PDU session and the corresponding PDU SM context are established, if specific connectivity requirements arise in the UE for an application or service, the UE can establish additional Data Sessions within an existing PDU session.
+The UE sends the additional request in relation to an existing PDU session, and provides connectivity requirements (e.g. regarding session continuity, as an example when existing connectivity does not support session continuity and the new applications requiring connectivity instead require session continuity) in SM signalling to the CP-SM serving the PDN Session.

-Establishing additional PDU sessions for an existing DN SM context may result in selecting additional UP-GWs and assigning additional IP addresses to the UE.
+Establishing additional Data sessions for an existing DN SM context may result in selecting additional UP-GWs and assigning additional IP addresses to the UE.